HELP OTHERS, MAKE A DIFFERENCE, SAVE A LIFE.

 This position requires utilizing a personal dependable vehicle to conduct Center business.
 Maintaining a dependable vehicle and certified driver status is a condition of employment.

 Education/Knowledge: LPN.
-Preferably with course work or experience in the areas of cultural diversity, human development, etiology and treatment of mental illness, alcohol and drug abuse, physical and sexual abuse, suicide, and mental retardation.
+Preferably with course work or experience in the areas of cultural diversity, human development, etiology and treatment of mental illness, alcohol and drug abuse, physical and sexual abuse, suicide, and intellectual and developmental disabilities.
 LPN certification required.

 Experience: Experience in psychiatric nursing preferred.
 Experience working with adolescents is also preferred.
 Computer experience is helpful.

 Applicants should possess the ability to relate to individuals and families of varied ethnic and cultural backgrounds, ages, educational levels, and economic circumstances with respect and dignity.
 Excellent verbal, written, and computer skills are necessary in order to work effectively and collaboratively with clients, collaborating agencies, and community professionals, as well as maintaining proper documentation.
 Clinical staff members must possess reliable transportation, the ability to acquire an F endorsement on driver's license, and transport clients.

 Physical: Exposure to biological hazards.
 Hearing of normal and soft tones as well as close eye work.
 Valid driver's license.
 Lifting up to 50 lbs.
 Pushing/pulling up to 250 lbs.
 Frequent sitting, standing, walking, bending, stooping, and reaching.
 To ensure the safety of the clients and staff, this position requires certification in and adequate implementation of verbal and physical de-escalation techniques (Handle with Care) that include a wide range of bodily movements including but not limited to grasping, holding another person, going down on knees, running, and walking.